olle/query-response-spring-amqp/README.md

 AMQP Resources & Formats
 ------------------------

 The declared [AMQP] broker resources are very limited.
-Only the `queries` topic-exchange is created.
+Only the `query-response` topic-exchange is created.
 All active Query/Response services will automatically declare the required exchange, with the following parameters:

 ```
-  name: queries
+  name: query-response
   type: topic
   auto-delete: true
 ```